Iswarya-S26/Income-expense-Tracker/README.md

 2. **Confirm** the deletion in the popup.

 ---
 ## 📊 View Balances:
 - **Monitor** your Total Income, Expenses, and Net Balance at the top of the interface.

 ---

+👨‍💻 Made with 💖 by <a href="https://www.linkedin.com/in/iswarya26/">Iswarya Sundarrajan</a>